 Mom smiled then.
 “That’s good to know.
 I’ll always be there for you and your sister.”

-“Yeah, I know,” I said looking away again, hoping the questions would stop.
+“Yeah, I know.”
+I looked away again hoping the questions would stop.
 I think she wanted to know that her children grew up to be happy adults in a big happy family.
 I didn’t have the heart to tell her it didn’t quite work out that way.
-Her life twenty-nine years from now would be drastically different, albeit better, although the journey would be very difficult.
-I think that should a thirty-five year old version of my son suddenly appear in my life, I wouldn’t want to know what happened to me.
+Her life twenty-nine years from now would be drastically different, albeit better.
+That journey would also be very difficult.
+I think if a thirty-five year old version of my son suddenly appeared in my life, I wouldn’t want to know what happened to me.
 I certainly hope I’d never have to deal with that scenario.

 “Okay,” I said.
 “Please watch over Connor.
 Stay in touch with me on the CB and I will contact you once I’ve found Jim Marks.”

-Mom nodded and watched me go as I climbed up a set up stairs I’d not seen in fifteen years.
+Mom nodded and watched me go.
+I climbed up a set up stairs I’d not seen in fifteen years.

 Driving it was much easier than I remembered.
 I turned on the CB radio, tuned to channel 13, and decided to run a test.
 “Break one three for home base.
 Conundrum calling for a channel test, please respond.”